 1. B2C — Business to Consumer E-Commerce

 This model’s name speaks to itself.
 The very first paragraph of our article describes exactly this business model.
 Going to shop for a new pair of trousers, you participate in the business-to-consumer relationship.
-You, the consumer, buy from a business, the clothes store.
+You, the consumer, buy from a business, the Custom Dickies Work Shirts store, for example.

 Many B2C decisions are taken quickly, as they often concern minor purchases with low value.
 You can hardly disagree that buying a new lawnmower takes much more thinking than purchasing a new shirt.
 And, most probably, you happen to buy shirts way more often than lawnmowers.